Major and minor

 In Western music, the adjectives major and minor may describe an interval, chord, scale, or key.
 A composition, movement, section, or phrase may also be referred to by its key, including whether that key is major or minor.

 The words derive from Latin words meaning "large" and "small," and were originally applied to the intervals between notes, which may be larger or smaller depending on how many semitones (half-steps) they contain.
 Chords and scales are described as major or minor when they contain the corresponding intervals, usually major or minor thirds.

 Intervals

 A major interval is one semitone larger than a minor interval.
-The words perfect, diminished and augmented are also used to describe the quality of an interval.
+The words perfect, diminished, and augmented are also used to describe the quality of an interval.
 Only the intervals of a second, third, sixth, and seventh (and the compound intervals based on them) may be major or minor (or, rarely, diminished or augmented).
 Unisons, fourths, fifths, and octaves and their compound interval must be perfect (or, rarely, diminished or augmented).
-In Western music, a minor chord "sounds darker than a major chord".